spegelius/3DModels/PCCase/README.md

 ## Printing the parts
 Since Dollo3D parts use dovetail joints to attach parts together, accurate printer is practically a must.
 I've printed most of the parts with my Prusa MK2.5S and default PrusaSlicer profiles and all parts fit together without too much hassle.
 Printing and assembling the frame should be a good test about the quality.
-More about this in frame build section.
+General rule of thumb for proper fit is that you can't install the ties by hand but also doesn't require excessive force.
+Lightly tapping with a mallet or other tool should be enough.

 ### Materials to use
 I have printed 5 cases and used: